lone-pro/Website-Ecom/README.md

     5. Clean the project, build the project, and then run the code from your Java IDE.
     6. This will successfully launch the website.

-Steps to Connect via Docker
+Steps to Connect via Docker (Docker Folder)

     1. Ensure you have Docker Desktop installed.
     2. Download the data_export.sql.